grepdisc/kindfools/_writtenat/2025-01-02-Moral-Imperatives.md

 What happened to the Kingdom Goals?

 Where all’s for one and one for all<br>
-And there’s no race, to love is al<br>
+And there’s no race, to love is all<br>
 For it’s a gift, free to receive<br>
 Unified fruit<br>
 Of but one seed